GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 In continuity of the above RFC8345 / NORIA-O example, providing an alignment may mean asserting a semantic equivalence between the RDFS/OWL representation of the "node" concept from {{!RFC8345}} with the "noria:Resource" concept from {{NORIA-O-2024}}.
 Examples of approaches for linking ontologies are provided in {{sec-gluing-techniques}}.
-As techniques for identifying alignments between data models is beyond the scope of this document, we refer interested readers to specialized literature in this field, such as {{ONTO-MATCH-2022}}.

 ## Implementing alignments of model-specificities to a multi-faceted knowledge graph {#sec-gluing-techniques}

 Building on the previously defined YANG-KG-SEMANTIC-GENERALIZATION scenario, this section presents two approaches to construct the structuring ontology of the ITSM-KG by combining YANG models translated into RDFS/OWL and a meta-ontology enabling the analysis of the operational context of the network lifecycle.
+As techniques for identifying alignments between data models is beyond the scope of this document, we refer interested readers to specialized literature in this field, such as {{ONTO-MATCH-2022}}.

+For the sake of clarity, we introduce the following additional definitions:

+ONTO-YANG-MODEL:
+: For a given YANG model, its equivalent RDFS/OWL representation.

+ONTO-ITSM:
+: For a given ITSM-KG, the RDFS/OWL ontology that structures the ITSM-KG.

+ONTO-LINKER
+: For a given (set of) ONTO-YANG-MODEL and a given ONTO-META, the implementation of the equivalence relationships between the key concepts and key properties of the (set of) ONTO-YANG-MODEL and ONTO-META.

-To present the approaches, we assume the ability to convert a given YANG model into its equivalent RDFS/OWL representation.
+To present the approaches, we assume the ability to convert a given YANG model into its ONTO-YANG-MODEL (i.e. its equivalent RDFS/OWL representation).
 The code snippet in {{snippet-ietf-network-node}} is a fictional example of translating the "node" concept from {{!RFC8345}} into its RDFS/OWL equivalent.

 ~~~